purvankbhiwgade/SRA-tasks/README.md

 # SRA Practice Assignment
-Here, I have compiled the codes of the SRA tasks I've completed.
+Here, I have compiled the codes for the SRA tasks I've completed.

 ## Table of Contents